 It can help to keep in mind, though, that "few relationships start toxic," Jonathan Bennett, relationship and dating expert at

 Double Trust Dating, tells Bustle.
 "Most of them become toxic over time as negative habits and patterns develop.
 By working to keep toxicity away on a regular basis, you’re being proactive in keeping the relationship healthy, rather than fixing an issue down the line."
 Here are some great ways to start, according to experts.
-Cheerful young couple is talking Shutterstock
+1 Be Intentional Cheerful young couple is talking Shutterstock

 "So many of us are moving through our day on autopilot,"